 Additional fishing time in terminal harvest areas may also be provided during closures in the July fishing schedule based on local salmon stock strength which is evaluated from harvest data, escapement counts, and aerial surveys.
-From July 6 to July 21 terminal harvest areas are Zachary Bay, Canoe Bay, Cold Bay, Thin Point, and Morzhovoi Bay sections, and the East and West Pavlof Bay sections north of the latitude of Black Point (Figures 11-14).
-Terminal harvest areas during the July 22 to July 31 time period include those areas specified for the July 6 to July 21 period, as well as the Deer Island, Belkofski Bay, and Mino Creek-Little Coal Bay sections (Figure 15).
+From July 6 through July 21, terminal harvest areas are Zachary Bay, Canoe Bay, Cold Bay, Thin Point, Morzhovoi Bay, and the East and West Pavlof Bay Sections north of the latitude of Black Point (Figures 11-14).
+Terminal harvest areas during the July 22 through July 31 time period include those areas specified for the July 6 through July 21 period, as well as the Deer Island, Belkofski Bay, and Mino Creek-Little Coal Bay Sections (Figure 15).

-In addition to the scheduled fishing periods during the month of July, the harvest of sockeye salmon in the Dolgoi Island area will be monitored through fish ticket information from the opening of the commercial salmon season through July 25 (Figures 8 and 9).
-Once the harvest of sockeye salmon reaches 191,000 fish based on fish tickets, the waters of the West Pavlof Bay Section south of Black Point and the waters of the Volcano Bay Section will close until July 26.
+In addition to the scheduled fishing periods during the month of July, the harvest of sockeye salmon in the "Dolgoi Island area" will be monitored through fish ticket information from the opening of the commercial salmon season through July 25 (Figures 8 and 9).
+Once the harvest of sockeye salmon reaches 191,000 fish (based on fish tickets), the waters of the West Pavlof Bay

+Section south of Black Point and the waters of the Volcano Bay Section will close until July 26.
 However, the portion of the West Pavlof Bay Section south of Black Point will reopen to commercial salmon fishing on July 17 consistent with scheduled fishing periods during the post-June fishery.
-Commercial fishermen operating in the South Central and Southwestern districts prior to July 25 are advised that short notice closure of the designated Dolgoi Island area will occur when the sockeye salmon harvest approaches the 191,000 fish (Figures 8 and 9).
-ADF&G will to the extent practical give 6 hours notice of closure to all gear types.
+Commercial fishery participants operating in the South Central and Southwestern Districts prior to July 25 are advised that short-notice closure of the designated "Dolgoi Island area" will occur in the event the harvest of sockeye salmon approaches 191,000 fish (Figures 8 and 9).
+ADF&G will, to the extent practical, give 6-hours of notice of closure to all gear types.